 Her spellcraft sent a ripple of magical energy through the ground and towards the infidel cavalry.
 Dozens followed her example as they unleashed a multicolored tide of autonomous hunter-seeker spell-disruptors before piling on with geomancy magic.
 Meanwhile others crafted spells ranging from fast-growing briars to fields of transmuted hard-clay spikes.

-But the charging Cataliyan cavalry soon countered with their own magic.
+However the charging Cataliyan cavalry soon countered with their own magic.
 Dispel Bursts hurled out to neutralize the Ether Seeker wave before they crafted more specific counterspells in response: Tranquil Earth halted many Earth Reavers before they could churn the fields with eruptions of earth and rock; Sonic Blades sheared through pillars and stakes alike before smashing the bones of even warded Lotharin troops; Levitation Fields created lanes of repulsion forces over brambles and pits, as though translucent bridges built upon thin air.

 With the second wave shifting their focus to contest over field control, the sandstorm barrier rapidly dissipated above them.
 This exposed the third wave to the deluge of arrows, but their own wall of desiccating winds blocked the way further.